iredmail/docs/en_US/ee/0-ee.best.practice.md

   upgrades the Nginx.

-      For example, Nginx doesn't support override existing settings by loading same parameter from another config file, in this case you should run `rm` command in this file (`custom.sh`) to remove existing config file generated by iRedMail EE and store custom settings in another file.
+      For example, Nginx doesn't support override existing settings by loading same parameter from another config file, in this case you can run command like `sed`, `perl` to modify the config file generated by EE in place.

-- `/opt/iredmail/custom/nginx/conf-enabled/`: additional Nginx global settings
+- `/opt/iredmail/custom/nginx/conf-enabled/`

-  used inside `http {}` block.
+    All files ends with `.conf` under this directory will be loaded by Nginx inside the `http {}` block (check `/etc/nginx/nginx.conf` for more details).

-    - If you want to override a parameter which is already defined in `/etc/nginx/conf-enabled/`, please update `/opt/iredmail/custom/nginx/custom.sh` to remove file under `/etc/nginx/conf-enabled/` first, then write your own config file under `/opt/iredmail/custom/nginx/conf-enabled/` to set a proper value.
+    If you want to override a parameter which is already defined in files under `/etc/nginx/conf-enabled/`, please update the value with command like `sed`, `perl` in `/opt/iredmail/custom/nginx/custom.sh`.

 - `/opt/iredmail/custom/nginx/sites-conf.d/default-ssl/`: additional settings
   for default https website (inside the `server {}` block).